t-m-comp/logbot2020/README.md

 # How to generate a decision tree
 You can easily generate a decision tree for activity recognition (cpp code) by simply executing a python file.
 Please go to `LogbotTreeBuilding` for more detail.
-Note that please specify the path of training data in the code.